lauragoon/wordle-solver/README.md

 <img src="https://user-images.githubusercontent.com/20371135/150624507-77749858-6486-4004-b3c5-b9a133ccfdde.png" alt="drawing" width="60%"/>

 The script proceeds to start the game by choosing words from an English words library.
-Words are prioritized based on a scoring system.
-The current scoring system prioritizes the frequency of letters within the word.
-The more frequent the letter appears in the library, the higher score it gets.
-The score of a word is merely the sum of the scores of its letter.
+Words are prioritized based on a scoring system explained in [Choosing the right word](#choosing-the-right-word)

 <img src="https://user-images.githubusercontent.com/20371135/150624726-79a00994-25f5-4b48-a425-765d738f8f2a.png" alt="drawing" width="60%"/>